JaredLBailey/JaredLBailey.github.io/_posts/2023-05-14-chi-square-test.md

 * p-value: <b>0.16</b>
 * Critical value: <b>3.84</b> (for the specified Acceptance Criteria of 0.05)

 Since the test statistic is lower than the critical value (and our p-value is higher than the acceptance criteria), I did not reject the null hypothesis.
-I concluded that although there is a difference in signup rate between the 2 mailer groups, there is not enough evidence to say that this difference is due to more than random chance.
+I concluded that although there is a difference in signup rate between the two mailer groups, there is not enough evidence to say that this difference is due to more than random chance.

 Without this hypothesis test, the grocery store management team may have incorrectly concluded that there is a relationship between mailer type and signup rate.
 This conclusion could have resulted in spending more on future expensive mailers, but not necessarily gaining extra signups as a result.